-- long-term investment operations;

-- mortgage operations; and

-- warehouse lending operations.
+- long-term investment operations that is conducted by IMH, IMH Assets and IMCC; - mortgage operations that is conducted by IFC, ISAC and Novelle; and - warehouse lending operations that is conducted by IWLG.

-The long-term investment operations, conducted by IMH, IMH Assets and IMCC, invest primarily in adjustable and fixed rate Alt-A mortgages that are acquired and originated by the mortgage operations and small balance, multi-family mortgages (multi-family mortgages) originated by IMCC.
-This business primarily generates net interest income from mortgages held for long-term investment.
-Investments in Alt-A mortgages and multi-family mortgages are financed with collateralized mortgage obligations (CMO) financing, warehouse facilities, proceeds from the sale of capital stock and cash.
+The long-term investment operations primarily invest in adjustable rate and fixed rate Alt-A mortgages that are acquired and originated by the mortgage operations.
+The long-term investment operations also originate small-balance, multi-family residential mortgages (multi-family mortgages).
+Mortgage balances generally range from \$250 thousand to \$3.0 million.
+Multi-family mortgages have interest rate floors, which is the initial start rate, and prepayment penalty periods of 3, 5 and 7 years.
+Multi-family mortgages generally have lower loan-to-value ratios (LTV ratios) and longer lives than Alt-A mortgages.
+This business primarily generates net interest income on mortgages held-for-investment and mortgages held as CMO collateral (long-term mortgage portfolio).
+Investment in Alt-A and multi-family mortgages is financed with collateralized mortgage obligations (CMO) financing, warehouse facilities and proceeds from the sale of capital stock.